open-telemetry/opamp-spec/specification.md

 The config_map field of the AgentConfigSet message is a map of configuration files, where keys are file names.

-For agents that use a single config file the config_map field SHOULD contain a single entry and the key MAY be an empty string.
+For Agents that use a single config file the config_map field SHOULD contain a single entry and the key MAY be an empty string.

 The AgentConfigFile message represents one configuration file and has the